centrify/api-guidelines/Guidelines.md

 For example, to repeat the interval of "P1Y2M10DT2H30M" five times starting at "2008-03-01T13:00:00Z," use "R5/2008-03-01T13:00:00Z/P1Y2M10DT2H30M."

 ## 12. Versioning
-**All APIs compliant with the Microsoft REST API Guidelines MUST support explicit versioning.** It's critical that clients can count on services to be stable over time, and it's critical that services can add features and make changes.
+**All APIs compliant with the Centrify REST API Guidelines MUST support explicit versioning.** It's critical that clients can count on services to be stable over time, and it's critical that services can add features and make changes.

 ### 12.1.
 Versioning formats
 Services are versioned using a Major.Minor versioning scheme.
 Services MAY opt for a "Major" only version scheme in which case the ".0" is implied and all other rules in this section apply.
-Two options for specifying the version of a REST API request are supported:
+Two options for specifying the version of a REST API request are supported and required:
-- Embedded in the path of the request URL, at the end of the service root: `https://api.contoso.com/v1.0/products/users`

 - As a query string parameter of the URL: `https://api.contoso.com/products/users?api-version=1.0`

-Guidance for choosing between the two options is as follows:

-1. Services co-located behind a DNS endpoint MUST use the same versioning mechanism.
-2. In this scenario, a consistent user experience across the endpoint is paramount.
-The Microsoft REST API Guidelines Working Group recommends that new top-level DNS endpoints are not created without explicit conversations with your organization's leadership team.
-3. Services that guarantee the stability of their REST API's URL paths, even through future versions of the API, MAY adopt the query string parameter mechanism.
-This means the naming and structure of the relationships described in the API cannot evolve after the API ships, even across versions with breaking changes.
-4. Services that cannot ensure URL path stability across future versions MUST embed the version in the URL path.

-Certain bedrock services such as Microsoft's Azure Active Directory may be exposed behind multiple endpoints.
-Such services MUST support the versioning mechanisms of each endpoint, even if that means supporting multiple versioning mechanisms.
+- As an HTTP header: X-CFY-API-VERSION: 1.0

+A client may choose either option.
 #### 12.1.1.
 Group versioning
 Group versioning is an OPTIONAL feature that MAY be offered on services using the query string parameter mechanism.
 Group versions allow for logical grouping of API endpoints under a common versioning moniker.